Reidson-Industries/places-to-visit/README.md

-places-to-visit
+Places to Visit
 ===============

-Places to Visit App
+This demo service stack application is part of the book "ServiceStack Cookbook" by Darren Reid and Kyle Hodgson.